-A total of 462 consecutive adult patients who underwent CE for OGIB between January 2016 and December 2019, at the Department of Gastroenterology, Centro Hospitalar Universitário de São João, in Portugal were included.
-All patients had a previous negative upper endoscopy and colonoscopy for potential sources of bleeding.
+A total of 462 consecutive adult patients underwent CE for OGIB between January 2016 and December 2019, at the department of Gastroenterology of Centro Hospitalar Universitário de São João, in Portugal.
+All patients had previous negative upper endoscopy and colonoscopy for potential sources of bleeding.
 Non-digestive sources of bleeding were disclosed.
-Clinical data from 85 patients who also underwent ^{99m}Tc RBC scintigraphy were retrospectively analyzed.
+Clinical data from 85 patients who also underwent ^{99m}Tc RBC scintigraphy was retrospectively analyzed.
 Concordance between both diagnostic techniques regarding bleeding detection and location was evaluated.
-Data regarding gender, age, indication for examination, and hemoglobin levels was obtained.
+Data respecting gender, age, indication for exams and hemoglobin levels was obtained.
 The study was approved by the ethics committee of Centro Hospitalar Universitário de São João.